Libertarian Party of New Mexico

 The Libertarian Party of New Mexico (LPNM) is a libertarian political party in New Mexico.
 It was affiliated with the national Libertarian Party from its founding until 2022, and is now affiliated with the Liberal Party USA.

 Before 2022, it was a state affiliate of the Libertarian Party from the party's founding in 1972.
 Since 2016, it has been qualified as a major party in New Mexico.
 In 2018, it became the first Libertarian Party affiliate to have a statewide officeholder when Public Lands Commissioner Aubrey Dunn Jr. switched his partisan affiliation from Republican to Libertarian.

+The party is currently barred from using the Libertarian Party name due to a trademark lawsuit from the national party, and is temporarily known simply as "LPNM".

 History

 1970s

 On June 27, 1972, the Libertarian Party of New Mexico filed its articles of incorporation with the New Mexico Corporation Commission.
 Diana Amsden, Maurice McDonald, and Sidney Light were listed as the original directors.
 On July 22, the party held its first state convention where seven people were selected to serve on its executive committee and a political platform was approved.

 On September 1, 1978, Bob Walsh filed a lawsuit in the U.S. District Court against County Clerk Emma C. Gonzales so that he could be placed onto the ballot for the New Mexico House of Representatives from the 22nd district.
 Assistant County Attorney John J. Carmody Jr. had advised Gonzales not to place Walsh onto the ballot as New Mexico law required political parties to file their party rules with the county clerk within thirty days after the party organization was formed, which the Libertarians did not do, and that the Libertarian Party did not have a process for nominating legislative office candidates in single county districts.
 On September 8, District Judge Phillip Baiamonte ruled against Walsh.
 Walsh appealed to the New Mexico Supreme Court, but the Supreme Court ruled against him.